 Why does my cat keep being sick?

-The symptoms of a digestive issues in cats
+The signs of digestive issues in cats

 Stomach upsets can have a variety of underlying causes, including:

-- Ingesting toxic food or material
+• Ingesting toxic food or material

 Feeding your cat to prevent an upset stomach

 In addition to selecting a diet to help promote your cat's digestive health, also follow these guidelines on how to feed your cat.

 Avoid any sudden changes in their diet, as this can cause stomach problems.
 Transition your cat to a new food over a week to 10 days, mixing their old and new food together, and gradually increasing the percentage of new food each day.

 You can also divide their daily ration of food into several small meals you feed them throughout the day.
 This helps prevent an upset stomach by alleviating the workload a large meal causes on their digestive system.
 Leave your cat in peace when they are eating; if they’re disturbed, they might become stressed and this can result in an upset stomach.